apache/griffin/griffin-doc/measure/measure-configuration-guide.md

     * source: name of data source to measure timeliness.
     * latency: the latency column name in metric, optional.
     * threshold: optional, if set as a time string like "1h", the items with latency more than 1 hour will be record.
+- **cache**: Cache output dataframe.
+Optional, valid only for "spark-sql" and "df-ops" mode.
+Defaults to `false` if not specified.
 - **out**: List of output sinks for the job.
   + Metric output.
     * type: "metric"